laurenchen0631/English-Learning/category/common_tranisition.md

 	- Specifically, we must focus on the following points
 	- I liked all the children, Tom especially.
 	- a new song, written especially for Jonathan.
+- by no means 決不/一點都不 == not by all means == not at all
+	- It is by no means certain that we'll finish the project by June.
+	- This isn't the last we'll hear of it by any means.
 - by all means 當然/務必
 	- Bring him by all means
 	- Again, by all means, on paper it’s fitting that Dany retakes King’s Landing the way that her ancestor Aegon Targaryen seized power: through conquest, not birthright.